 BD Nationwide can match you with lenders that offer several underwater mortgage refinance solutions for borrowers that have a good mortgage payment history but find themselves stuck with an outstanding balance that is more than the value of their house.
 The window of opportunity to refinance an underwater mortgage will be closing soon, so talk to our HARP lenders today and lock into a once in a lifetime loan.
 If you haven't been following the news, HARP mortgage rates remain near record levels.
 The Home Affordable Refinance has been extended through 2018 for homeowners that have liens owned by Fannie Mae or Freddie Mac.
 Find out if you meet the HARP refinance requirements now.

 Consider refinancing your underwater loan while there are low rate refinance programs available: Now you can eliminate your underwater mortgage by refinancing with the Home Affordable Refinance Program!
 Get more info on fixed rates that could potentially save you money!

 Home Affordable Refinance Program - This government program enables borrowers who have a Fannie Mae or Freddie Mac owned mortgage to refinance their first mortgage balance regardless of the loan to value.
-HARP 2.0 has focused the program to provide solutions for consumers that have an under water loan attached to their primary residence.
+HARP 3.0 has focused the program to provide solutions for consumers that have an upside down loan attached to their primary residence.
 This unique 100% mortgage-refinance program will not be available forever.
 Check rates on the HARP mortgage plan now.